Theodor94/Theodor94/README.md

 - **Business Development**: Exploring opportunities to drive growth and innovation.
 - **Technology and Engineering**: Passionate about integrating technology with business solutions.
 - **Digital Marketing**: Crafting strategies to boost brand visibility and engagement.
+- **UI/UX Development**: Creating beautiful, easy to use interfaces for the masses.
 - **3D rendering**: Maya, 3ds Max, Blender
 - **Gaming!**
 - **Gadgets!**